 24. Your CI website refers to the issue of cults and suspect organisations.
 Can you enlarge further?

-Quite easily.
-The definition in terms of a cult is not always agreed upon, though suspicion can attach to organisations quite independently of that label.
+The definition in terms of a cult is not always agreed upon.
+Suspicion can attach to organisations quite independently of that label.
 There are complexities such as the “theological versus sociological” issue of interpretation.
 The theological viewpoint tends to discriminate upon the basis of doctrine, while the sociological approach is committed to the analysis of behaviour.
-Yet attitudes differ even within sociological ranks.
+However, attitudes to this subject differ even within sociological ranks.
 What follows is a non-theological engagement of “citizen sociology” with diverse aspects of the phenomenon at issue.
 I do not employ the word “cult” as a blanket description of anomalies, and yet the evocative term surely does have a relevance in some or many cases.

 Some religious sects do no harm whatever, while others can become predatory or dangerous.
-The proliferation of alternative organisations since the 1960s has added to the problem denoted.
-These may or may not be malfunctioning.
-Over the years, suspicious patterns of outlook and behaviour have emerged in diverse groupings.
+The proliferation of alternative organisations, since the 1960s, has added to the problem denoted.
+These groupings may or may not be malfunctioning.
+Over the years, suspicious patterns of outlook and behaviour have emerged in diverse organisations.
 Evasion of complaints is a feature which can sound the alert.
 Factors such as charity status or substantial economic backing can create a sense of false achievement.
 A basic issue is whether public education is best served by the emphases or doctrines promoted.
-Some organisations exhibit both positive and negative features, and attempt to gloss the contradictory elements.
+Some organisations exhibit both positive and negative features, while attempting to gloss the contradictory elements.
 Symptoms of aberration can be mild, of increasing strength, or chronic.
 Tendencies to manipulation of belief, behaviour, and funding are all here implied, plus other factors less easy to elucidate in a few words.

 Some suspect organisations accumulate vast fundings, literally in the millions and even billions of pounds or dollars.
 Naturally, people then become suspicious of what is occurring, especially if reports leak out of discrepancies in leadership decisions or behaviour.
-Converts and subscribers are too often confused or even psychologically damaged by the problems which can ensue, and victim support groups have confirmed the high risk of participation in such organisations.
+Converts and subscribers are too often confused, or even psychologically damaged, by the problems which can ensue.
+Victim support groups have confirmed the high risk posed by suspect organisations.

 24.1 The Rajneesh Commune

-A rather extreme example of things going wrong was the Rajneesh commune which transplanted from India to Oregon in 1981.
-Very briefly, Indian critics of this sect gave strong warnings, based upon the extreme patterns of behaviour that had developed amongst the membership in Poona (Pune).
+The Rajneesh commune transplanted from India to Oregon in 1981.
+Very briefly, Indian critics of this sect gave strong warnings, based upon discrepant patterns of behaviour developing amongst the membership in Poona (Pune).
 Some participants were physically hurt in sessions of extremist therapy favoured by the guru at his Poona ashram.
-Yet converts did not believe the cautions and criticisms, and some Western onlookers assumed that the critics were just being assertive and biased.
-This meant that Bhagwan Shree Rajneesh (1931-1990) and his “therapeutic” community were elevated in new age literature as a perfectly legitimate source of spiritual benefits.
+Converts did not believe the cautions and criticisms; some Western onlookers assumed that the critics were merely being assertive and biased.
+As a consequence, Bhagwan Shree Rajneesh (1931-1990) and his “therapeutic” community were elevated in new age literature as a perfectly legitimate source of spiritual benefits.
 They were perhaps slightly sensationalist, that was all.
 The glowing adverts continued, thus encouraging further recruits.

 When Rajneesh acquired an extensive ranch in Oregon, his followers endeavoured to create a city called Rajneeshpuram.
 Signs of antisocial behaviour quickly developed in a friction with local residents.
 Foul and aggressive speech was cultivated by the leading female spokesperson for the sect, who was known as Ma Anand Sheela (Sheela Silverman).
 Another formerly harmless woman was persuaded by Sheela to murder a doctor within the commune, and nearly succeeded.
 In 1985, Ma Shanti Bhadra (Jane Stork), jabbed a syringe loaded with adrenalin into the doctor’s buttock, just after smiling at him.
 The doctor (Swami Devaraj) survived after two weeks in hospital.

-Persons outside the commune were also targeted, though fortunately most of the plots did not reach fruition.
-However, a Rajneeshi bioterrorism episode in 1984 created much public shock.
+Persons outside the commune were also targeted.
+Fortunately, most of the plots did not reach fruition.
+However, an episode of Rajneeshi bioterrorism, occurring in 1984, created much public shock.
 A campaign of food poisoning was undertaken in local restaurants at The Dalles (a town in Oregon), causing more than 700 people to become ill.
 Salmonella bacteria were employed in this escapade; the commune had created their own dangerous laboratory.
 Sheela and her colleagues gained the disrepute of conducting the first bio-terrorist attack on American soil; they preserved salmonella bacteria acquired from a legitimate medical laboratory.

 Sheela's nurse Diane Onang (Ma Anand Puja) experimented with viruses and bacteria in the secret laboratory.
-It is well known how the Rajneeshi terrorists contaminated salad bars, but new data reveals that "they just as easily spread dangerous bacteria at a grocery store, a public building and a political rally."
-Furthermore, "to strike at government authority, Rajneeshi leaders considered flying a bomb-laden [aero]plane into the county courthouse in The Dalles - 16 years before al-Qaida used [aero]planes as weapons" (quotes from L. Zaitz, Rajneeshis in Oregon: The Untold Story).
+It is well known how the Rajneeshi terrorists contaminated salad bars.
+Additional data reveals: "They just as easily spread dangerous bacteria at a grocery store, a public building and a political rally."
+Furthermore, "to strike at government authority, Rajneeshi leaders considered flying a bomb-laden [aero]plane into the county courthouse in The Dalles - 16 years before al-Qaida used [aero]planes as weapons" (quotes from Les Zaitz, Rajneeshis in Oregon: An Untold History).

 Bhagwan Shree Rajneesh in 1985

-The indoctrinated Australian convert Jane Stork consented in 1985 to be the killer of US attorney Charles Turner, who had been appointed to investigate the commune at Rajneeshpuram.
+The indoctrinated Australian convert, Jane Stork, consented in 1985 to be the killer of US attorney Charles Turner, who had been appointed to investigate the commune at Rajneeshpuram.
 The militant Sheela also enlisted five other colleagues in this conspiracy on behalf of the new model city.
 The plan was to shoot Turner, but other events intervened.
-The murder did not occur, but the consequences of this episode lived on in law courts for two decades.
+The murder did not occur.
+The consequences of this episode endured in law courts for two decades.

-Stork was sent to jail for nearly three years for the attempted murder of Devaraj.
-Afterwards she was indicted for conspiracy in the plot to murder attorney Charles Turner.
+Stork was sent to jai,l for nearly three years, for the attempted murder of Devaraj.
+Afterwards, she was indicted for conspiracy in the plot to murder attorney Charles Turner.
 By then she had moved to Germany.
 The German government refused to extradite Stork.
 When she voluntarily returned to Oregon in 2005, hoping to resolve the legal problem, she was placed under arrest.
-Other conspirators against Turner had earlier been jailed, but Stork now escaped this fate by her lengthy apology.
+Other conspirators against Turner had earlier been jailed.
+Stork now escaped this fate by her lengthy apology.
 Jane Stork was given a lenient term of five years probation.